-The control system operates the Air Conditioning (A/C) system and the heating and ventilation system to control the temperature, volume and distribution of air from the heater.
+The control system operates the air conditioning (A/C) system and the heating and ventilation system to control the temperature, volume and distribution of air from the heater.

 Either a manual or an automatic control system is installed in the vehicle.
 The manual system maintains a constant heater outlet temperature, to both sides of the passenger compartment, with manual control of the intake air source, blower speed and air distribution.
-The automatic system automatically adjusts the temperature, volume and distribution of the air from the heater to maintain the individual temperature levels selected for the LH and RH sides of the passenger compartment.
+The automatic system automatically adjusts the temperature, volume and distribution of the air from the heater to maintain the individual temperature levels selected for the left-hand (LH) and right-hand (RH) sides of the passenger compartment.
 The automatic system also has manual overrides for the intake air source, blower speed and air distribution.
 The manual and automatic systems both include:

-- An Automatic Temperature Control Module (ATCM).
+- An ATC module.

-- An ambient temperature sensor.
+- An ambient air temperature sensor.

 - A refrigerant pressure sensor.

 - An evaporator temperature sensor.